BBischof/dictionarySexism/README.md

 ```
 [" he ", " He ", " he'", " He'", " him ", " Him ", " him'", " Him'", " man ", " Man ", " man'", " Man'", " male ", " Male ", " male'", " Male'", " his ", " His ", " his'", " His'"]
 ```

+## Feedback?

+If you want to do something with this code or these datasets, feel free.
+Please tweet at me [@bebischof](https://twitter.com/BEBischof) if you do.
+Also, if you have ideas on things you'd like to see me do with it, I'm open to suggestions.

+Special thanks to AFINN for the dataset, Merriam-Webster for open-access knowledge, and Natalie for alerting me to the subject.